-- •Understand the concepts and general paradigms of customer insights and experiences within the role of the marketing function and within the organization overall. - •Understand how a design philosophy can be integrated into our efforts to gain insights and create valuable experiences for customers. - Understand the broad product/service/program development steps, including gaining meaningful insights, evaluating customer insights, and creating products & services that are truly valuable to customers - Consider how we can make our communities & society better through our work - Improve presentation and writing skills
+- \Understand the current challenges of business model sustainability faced by entrepreneurial and larger organizations and their need to innovate or reinvent their business model. - \Understand the concepts & general paradigms of customer insights & experiences within the role of the marketing function & the organization. - •Understand how a human-centered design philosophy can be integrated into our efforts to gain insights and create valuable experiences for customers. - •Analyze the business model in a structured format & understand opportunities for innovation within the various business activities. - \Consider how we make our communities & society better through our work - •Improve presentation and writing skills